 ‘I’m not Greedy if I ask for only $1 from the whole population‘

 Examining that quote about not being greedy, can you imagine how much money can be gathered, from the whole population?
 For Canada, there’s near 34 MILLION people.
 Now, reassemble that number with the amount of one of your bills but lesser number of people, say, 12,500.
-Business planning requires answering the question about ‘market share‘ meaning, how many customers needed, to make a profit?
-Do you see the amount of monies a business can collect from their ‘target market‘?
+Take the amount of your bill and multiply that with that number –> 12,500 x $XXX =